bitboxer/manpages/README.md

 # Using this with rbenv

-Sadly rbenv uses shims to hide the actual the executables.
+Sadly rbenv uses shims to hide the actual executables.
 This makes it impossible for man to find the pages.
 The only solution is to add hooks that modify the `MANPATH` environment variable.